jellis/legwork/README.md

 - Off Canvas menu for mobile/table devices

 ### TODO
+- Refactor grid so when a list of sizes is provided they're the only grid items included
 - Ability to include web fonts
 - Refactor js library - currently entirely Foundation namespaced
 - Datepicker